apache/carbondata/docs/quick-start-guide.md

 ## Integration

-CarbonData can be integrated with Spark and Presto Execution Engines.
+CarbonData can be integrated with Spark,Presto and Hive Execution Engines.
 The below documentation guides on Installing and Configuring with these execution engines.

 ### Spark